-The Program Contents List portlet (Figure 6-3) provides a view into all the projects associated with a program and their respective health indicators.
+The Program Contents List portlet ("Figure 6-3.
+Program Contents List portlet" below) provides a view into all the projects associated with a program and their respective health indicators.
 This portlet can have multiple instances for viewing different programs and their associated projects.
 You can select which projects the portlet displays based on a number of specified criteria, including project name, status, and health.
-Clicking an entry in the Project Name column drills down to the Project page.
+Clicking an entry in the Name column drills down to the Project page.